Advanced search

 Injury, poisoning and procedural complications

-post procedural hemorrhage
+post procedural haemorrhage

-post procedural hematoma, operative hemorrhage
+post procedural hematoma,

-incision site hemorrhage, anastomotic hemorrhage
+incision site haemorrhage, anastomotic haemorrhage

-Antibody induced thrombocytopenia, as can be caused by (low molecular weight) heparin, was observed in rare cases during the use of Danaparoid Sodium, but only in patients who were already sensitised to either heparin or low molecular weight heparin (see section 4.4).
+Antibody induced thrombocytopenia, as can be caused by (low molecular weight) heparin, was observed in rare cases during the use of danaparoid sodium, but only in patients who were already sensitised to either heparin or low molecular weight heparin (see section 4.4).

 All above terms in this section and synonym terms (with same or less severity) coded with the MedDRA dictionary are considered as 'listed'.